-Why is it important to be knowledgeable about trans\ issues?
+Why is it important to be knowledgeable about trans issues?

-Trans\ issues affect all people in every aspect of life.
-When a trans\ person is denied employment because of discriminatory practices, it increases unemployment, underemployment, and poverty in our communities.
-When a trans\ person is denied access to transition-related health care, they are more likely to be at risk for health disparities, hate crimes, suicide, unemployment, and denial of general health services.
-When trans\ people are kicked out of their homes and rejected by family and friends, they are more likely to experience homelessness and less likely to complete school, be less likely to be able to afford college, and be more likely to commit suicide.
+Gender equity and inequity affects all people in every aspect of life.
+When trans people are denied employment because of discriminatory practices, it increases unemployment, underemployment, and poverty in our communities.
+When trans people are denied access to transition-related health care, they are more likely to be at risk for health disparities, hate crimes, suicide, unemployment, and denial of general health services.
+When trans people are kicked out of their homes and rejected by family and friends, they are more likely to experience homelessness and less likely to complete school, be less likely to be able to afford college, and be more likely to commit suicide.
 All of situations have major health, economic, and generational effects on other individuals and communities.
-Plus, the social pressures about masculinity and femininity that trans\ people have to face are the same social pressures and norms that non-trans\ people face!
+Plus, the social pressures about masculinity and femininity that trans people have to face are the same social pressures and norms that cisgender and gender conforming people face!

-Why is it important to be an ally of trans\ people?
+Why is it important to be an ally of trans people?

-People who are trans\ identified are people, which means they deserve respect and love.
-Trans\ people face extraordinary amounts of violence, oppression, and discrimination every day.
-The only way to change this is to develop allies who want to be aware of trans\ issues and trans\ experiences.
-Allies are vital to creating safe spaces for trans\ people, for educating their friends and family about trans\ inclusion, and for creating a support system for trans\ people and other allies so we can create change together.
-Ending violence and discrimination against trans\ people also puts an end to many cycles of violence and loosens some of the gender norms that cisgender and non-trans\ identified people face.
+Trans people are people, which means they deserve respect and love.
+Trans people face extraordinary amounts of violence, oppression, and discrimination every day.
+The only way to change this is to develop allies who want to be aware of trans issues and trans experiences.
+Allies are vital to creating safe spaces for trans people, for educating their friends and family about trans inclusion, and for creating a support system for trans people and other allies so we can create change together.
+Ending violence and discrimination against trans people also puts an end to many cycles of violence and loosens some of the gender norms that cisgender and gender conforming people face.